turtacn/guocedb/README.md

 Guocedb is a SQL database built with Go, leveraging the go-mysql-server framework and initially using BadgerDB as a storage engine.
 It is designed with a layered architecture to be modular, scalable, and extensible.

-**Note:** This project is currently under development and is not ready for production use.
+**Note-1:** This project is currently under development and is not ready for production use.
 It serves as a learning exercise and a foundation for building a robust distributed database.

-**Note:** Detailed architecture & design could be found at [guocedb-architecture](https://github.com/turtacn/guocedb/blob/master/docs/architecture.md)
+**Note-2:** Detailed architecture & design could be found at [guocedb-architecture](https://github.com/turtacn/guocedb/blob/master/docs/architecture.md)

 ## Features